 What is the first thought that comes to your mind when you hear Banaras?
 It must be ‘Banarasi saris’!
 These saris are not just famous in India alone, they have gained overseas fan following as well! (thanks to the rising NRI community and Bollywood Movies).

-Banarasi saris are a luxurious necessity in every Indian woman’s wardrobe!
+Banarasi saris are a must have every Indian womans’ wardrobe!
 In fact an Indian bride’s wedding collection is incomplete without these royal drapes of silk!
-If you want to make a woman feel feminine, elegant and delicate at the same time then just gift her with a beautiful Banarasi Sari done up in gold and silk!
+If you want present a woven a timeless gift, you have no better options that a beautiful Banarasi Sari done up in gold and silk!

 These saris owe their popularity to the Mughal era which saw some very talented Muslim craftsmen bringing this intricate art of weaving and designing to India.
 This was the time when sari weaving art was on a rise and Persian motifs were being used with the Indian traditional attire.

 There is a whole cottage industry around Banaras also known as Varanasi for sari weaving.
 One can find many traditional motif artists and design experts who are into this family business since many generations.
 The silk for Banarasi saree unlike china silk is quite expensive and comes especially from South India, mostly Bangalore.